cscheid/cscheid.net/_posts/2013-10-14-vis-2013-hello-there.markdown

 topic of mine.
 I'm happy to see his work featured in a keynote (does anyone have a link to his talk or slides?).

-For today, I'm eager to hear about [these two papers](http://www.ldav.org/program.html):
+For today, I'm eager to hear about these two papers:

 A Provably-Robust Sampling Method for Generating Colormaps of Large Data.
-David Thompson, C. Seshadhri, Ali Pinar, Janine Bennett. (preprint?
-[PDF](http://midas3.kitware.com/midas/download/?items=204915,1) It's the only link I found).
+David Thompson, C. Seshadhri, Ali Pinar, Janine Bennett.
-Data-driven colormap design is, when you think about it, a straightforward idea, but one appears to have received essentially no attention until the last couple of years.
+Data-driven colormap design is, when you think about it, a straightforward idea, but one which appears to have received essentially no attention until the last couple of years.

 Less After the Fact: Investigative Visual Analysis of Events from